Georgia Tech - Price Gilbert and Crosland Tower Renewal

-The current facilities are incredible assets with separate functional identities and aesthetics.
-Positioned as a southern entry point into Georgia Tech, the connected buildings serve as a primary gateway to the physical campus and its research assets.
-Price Gilbert is a Mid-Century Modern crystalline gem while Crosland Tower serves as a utilitarian stacks building in support of its counterpart.
+The past iterations of the Price Gilbert and Crosland Tower facilities were incredible structural assets with separate functional identities and aesthetics.
+Positioned as a southern entry point into the Georgia Tech campus, the connected buildings serve as a primary gateway to the physical campus and its research assets.
+Price Gilbert was a Mid-Century Modern crystalline gem that had degraded over time while Crosland Tower served as a utilitarian opaque stacks building in support of its counterpart.

 2005 Library Visitors